PARIOT: Anti-Repackaging for IoT Firmware Integrity: Conclusion

 \section{Conclusion}

-In this work, we proposed \methodname{}, a self-protection mechanism that ensures the integrity of IoT firmware through the entire production and delivery process. \methodname{} injects CLB and AT controls directly in the firmware binary without the need for external trust anchors or verification processes.
-Furthermore, we implemented \methodname{} in a tool for protecting C/C++ firmware, called \toolname{}, that is publicly available on GitHub \cite{patriot}.
-The evaluation of 33 firmware samples for RIOT OS demonstrated the applicability and the efficacy of the tool and the proposed protection scheme.
+In this work, we proposed \methodname{}, a self-protection mechanism that ensures the resiliency of IoT firmware images against repackaging attacks through the entire production and delivery process.
+The methodology exploits the use of CLBs to hide anti-tampering checks in the firmware executable that will trigger (i.e., explode) in case of any tampering is detected.

+Furthermore, we implemented \methodname{} in a tool for protecting C/C++ firmware, called \toolname{}, that is publicly available on GitHub \cite{patriot}. \toolname{}{} modifies the firmware source code to inject CLBs and AT controls and the compiled binary to build the CLBs by encrypting specific binary portions.
+It is worth emphasizing that the integrity controls do not rely on external trust anchors or verification processes.
+The evaluation of 50 firmware samples for RIOT OS on two boards (i.e., \textit{native} and \textit{iotlab-m3}) demonstrated the applicability and efficacy of the tool and the proposed protection scheme at the cost of a reasonable size overhead of the firmware image.

-As a future extension of this work, we plan to \emph{i)} extend the protection scheme by adding multi-patter (i.e., heterogeneous) AT controls, \emph{ii)} evaluate the computational and energy footprint of the protection scheme on resource-constrained IoT devices, and \emph{iii)} add the support to other programming languages and OSes.
+As future extensions of this work, we plan to extend the protection scheme by adding multi-patter (i.e., heterogeneous) AT controls and evaluate the impact of the \methodname{} protection scheme on the repackaging attack steps presented in Figure~\ref{fig:repack-steps-at}.
+Also, we would like to measure the computational and energy footprint of the protection scheme on resource-constrained IoT devices and extend the support to other IoT OSes, e.g., Contiki-NG and FreeRTOS.